SMALL PHONE

 “Chrome, baby, and lots of it!
 I want to be seen, not blend in with the highway!” –W.D.

 “Black is for the tires.
 I’ve been riding since the ’70s, so I am generation chrome.
-Flashiest paint, long forks, rigid frames rule.
+Flashiest paint, long forks, and rigid frames rule.
 How can you show off on flat black?” –WES D.

 “Chrome is, has been, and always will be king!
 Chrome, chrome, chrome – beautiful chrome!
 I have a 2003 100th Anniversary model Fat Boy® that has so much chrome that the color indicated on the registration is “chrome” with a little black trim!” –GREG

 “I have a 2015 Road Glide® CVO™ with lots of chrome, and I also have a 2015 Dyna® Wide Glide® with a lot of black that is slowly changing as I replace black with CHROME!
-Chrome sets things off.
-Just my opinion!” –RUSS L.

 “Chrome to the bone, with two-tone paint and black leather bags.
 It’s a win-win!” –KARL H.